 Finding or creating great visuals is one thing though, finding or creating great visuals that go together with your ad copy is another thing.
 If the copy of your ad doesn’t match with the visual, people will start to wonder what it is that you’re trying to advertise.

 When you’re drafting copy for your ads, play around with the placement of the text with other components like images.
-We often have text overlay on the ad visual (make sure to check your image with the Facebook Text Overlay Tool).
+We often have text overlay on the ad visual.
 It’s also important to think of the order someone will be reading your text in.

 When people scroll through their feeds, the first thing that stops them will often be the image, then they’ll go back and read the accompanying text.
 Make sure that you’re thinking through this when writing your copy.
 Finally, make sure that the Text and Headline you use for your ad isn’t just repeating the copy on the image, and that it complements it and adds value for the reader.